-Work schedules of volunteers are diverse and varied depending on the department, program and or location.
+Work schedules of volunteers are diverse and vary depending on the department, program and location.
 If a volunteer cannot make it to his or her assignment on a scheduled day, the volunteer should notify his or her department as soon as possible.

 - Program Placement

 Each program or assignment has various requirements and needs and some programs may require special certifications or training.
-Volunteers are selected based on program need and the volunteer's assignment request along with their individual.
+Volunteers are selected based on program need and the volunteer's assignment request along with their individual knowledge and experience.